 The Art of Irish Crochet

-Irish crochet is a freestyle form of crochet from the 19th century.
-There are vintage books trying to explain these techniques, however they can be hard to understand.
+To learn how to Irish crochet for beginners, first get used to the idea of freestyle as a crochet form.
+Since Irish crochet is a freestyle form of crochet from the 19th century, it can be hard to understand the vintage books trying to explain these techniques.
 The patterns are vague at best.
-Luckily there are people today that have deciphered the old patterns and are re-introducing the old motifs of Irish crochet.
+Luckily there are people who have deciphered the old patterns and are re-introducing the old motifs of Irish crochet.
 Irish crochet consists of making motifs that later are crochet together through creating a lace netting.
+The motifs are esembled as the crochet artists pleases.
 As the picture below show; Irish crochet is truly amazing.

 Modern Irish Crochet

-If you choose to give Irish crochet a go you are entering into the past.
+When you give Irish crochet a go you are entering into the past.
 You are learning an old craft, and you will be bringing it into the modern world.
 The materials used for Irish Crochet are fine yarn and small sized hooks.
-You can of course use thicker yarn and larger hooks to give it your own spin.
-Usually though Irish crochet uses size 10 crochet cotton an size 7/1.65 steel crochet hook.
+You can, of course, use thicker yarn and larger hooks to give it your own spin.
+Usually, though Irish crochet uses size 10 (lace or 2 ply) crochet cotton an size 7/1.65 mm steel crochet hook.

 Irish Crochet stitch conversion